3 Things to Know to Start a Remodeling Business

 That’s important, because your marketing and networking efforts should bring more work your way and help your business grow.
 At a certain point, though, you will hit a brick wall unless you hire great, reliable help.
 Many remodelers wind up working 70-hour weeks in their businesses because they cannot or are not willing to hire people skilled and responsible enough to work without constant oversight — often because they don’t charge enough for their services to afford the highly skilled people.
 In order to grow, you need to hire professionals.
 Your peer network can recommend those people.

 DreamMaker franchisees actually have plans and coaching to help them get past this hump — that inevitable period when you are maxed out in terms of what you can handle, and you need to hire in order to grow.
 Our remodeling business systems clearly delineate the different jobs that must be accomplished for any interior remodeling project, and they simplify the process of delegating and tracking those tasks.
+We also have sophisticated pricing systems that help you charge a fair price to your clients, without undervaluing the work you and your team perform.
 Great systems enable great growth — and we’ve been refining our systems for decades.

 3. Build long-term customer relationships